Zymergen raised $300 million because synthetic biology is so hot right now – TechCrunch

-Zymergen, one of the companies that’s developing biomanufacturing technologies which could reshape any number of industries, said it has raised $300 million in financing yesterday.
+Zymergen, one of the companies that’s developing biomanufacturing technologies that could reshape any number of industries, said it has raised $300 million in financing.

 It’s part of a wave of biotech companies that TechCrunch covered in depth last month.